 Horses.
 Include in box 2 horses used in agricultural production.
 Include in box 3 all other horses, ponies including racehorses, equestrian, those used in pony trekking, riding, etc. There is now a separate box for donkeys.

 Beehives.
-Include both those owned by you or ones that are brought in from elsewhere, but only include hives that are on your land on census day 1st June 2020.
+Include both those owned by you or those that are brought in from elsewhere, but only include hives that are on your land on census day 1st June 2021.

 Section 8: Labour (page 4)